-Have your child pick out one of these free, printable Thanksgiving cards that they'd like to decorate and send to someone they love to wish them a "Happy Thanksgiving."
+Have your child create their very own Thanksgiving card that they'd like to decorate and send to someone they love to wish them a "Happy Thanksgiving."

-The real Thanksgiving activity comes in when your child then gets to decorate the printed Thanksgiving card and then mail it out or give it to a family member or friend.
+The real Thanksgiving activity comes in when your child then gets to decorate the Thanksgiving card and then mail it out or give it to a family member or friend.
 It's also a great way to teach them the meaning of the holiday.

 A great Thanksgiving activity for kids is for them to roll up their sleeves and help make part of Thanksgiving dinner or just a Thanksgiving-themed snack.

 There are many easy Thanksgiving recipes for kids so they can make things like pie, appetizers, bread, biscuits, candy, and more.
 They'll be so proud that they helped with the meal this year.

 A Thanksgiving activity that falls along the lines of cooking is letting kids make homemade butter in a jar.
 It can almost be an independent activity, and kids get to learn a little about science along the way.

 They can make the homemade butter in the days before Thanksgiving and then it can be served with Thanksgiving dinner.Continue to 5 of 7 below.